drnic/sample2-sidecar-buildpack/README.md

 **But does it blend?**

-If we interact with our main app we see that it can now communicate with its sidecar to get some secret configuration:
+If we interact with our main app we see that it can now communicate with its sidecar to get some internally secret configuration.

 ```plain
 $ curl -k https://app-using-config-server.dev.cfdev.sh